Skip to main content

 Webhooks

 Webhooks are a common way for applications to send information to other applications over the internet.
-They are often used for notifications, data collection, and other integration purposes.
-Hotpot uses webhooks to make it easy for your systems to send moments to us.
+They're often used for notifications, data collection, asynchronous events, and other integration purposes.
+In Hotpot, you can use webhooks to create moments from any source.

-Each Hotpot team can create specific webhook endpoints to send moments by a unique generated token.
-Each integration that we support (e.g., Datadog, PagerDuty) is available at a URL like https://hotpot.works/moment/<token>/<integration>.
+Every Hotpot team can create specific webhook endpoints to send moments with a unique generated token.
+Each supported integration (for example, Datadog and PagerDuty) is available at a URL like https://api.hotpot.works/moment/<your API key>/<integration>.

-Use curl to create a fairly unhelpful moment with a POST request, with the only two required parameters name and type:
+4. Use curl to create a test moment with a POST request.
+The two required parameters are name and type.

 curl -X POST --json '{"name": "A thing happened", "type": "alert"}' $WEBHOOK_URL